 This actually just scratches the surface of the Amazon offerings, many of which are made even more attractive paired with the Prime membership.
 I’ve found it more and more useful over the years.

 - Just because you get free shipping, doesn’t mean that you should order something new every day.
 Try to batch your orders together so, if possible, you’ll get fewer cardboard boxes to open and dispose of.
+Boxes still need to be stacked together, stored, and disposed of with your recycles, whether you have a weekly pickup service or a building trash chute.
 They can be a big source of clutter!

 - Just because Amazon is always open doesn’t mean that you should order everything!
 Don’t browse without a plan and end up with impulse buys.
 Limit your purchases to what you actually need.
 Use the 24 hour-rule to make sure you really want new things in your life.
 (Wait 24 hours before any purchase to decide if you really need it.)

 - Clothing is a hit-or-miss category online.
-If you, like me, can’t buy clothes that fit online, limit yourself to categories that are a little less personal.
+If you, like me, can’t buy clothes that fit online, limit yourself to categories that are a little less personal, so you aren’t saddled with returns.

 This is already disclosed elsewhere on my site, but if you happen to click the link below to shop or purchase a Prime membership, I may be compensated, but you don’t pay more for all the great advice and tips here.
 I’d love to hear how you use Amazon and Amazon Prime in the comments below.